A capsule wardrobe can be a great way to develop your personal style, curate your closet, save time. Most importantly it will save you money.

 Taking this approach will make sure you are staying on top of your financial goals.
 It will also give you time to decide if the item on your list is something you really want to own.

 It will also give you time to find a good deal.
 Search for coupons or shop off season to find the best price.
-If you buy clothes that are of high quality and won’t go out of style, it won’t matter when you buy them.
+Don't be afraid to buy pre-owned piece either.
+If you buy clothes that are of high quality and won’t go out of style, it won’t matter when or where you buy them.

 You may even find that after a few weeks of having it on your list, you don't really want it.

 Delaying the purchase will save you money and minimize the number of items that you end up buying for your capsule wardrobe.

 The whole point of having a capsule wardrobe is to streamline your closet.
 This way, you always have something to wear; But that doesn't mean it has to be boring.